scottackerman/slot-machine/README.md

 # Standards based slot machine test
-Proof of concept for slot machine project using all standards - html/css/js for client prototype.
+Proof of concept for slot machine project using all standards - html/css/js.